As hurricane season begins, Puerto Rico's electrical grid is still not ready

 There are now four supply warehouses spread throughout the island.
 One near San Juan holds 2 million meals and 800,000 liters of water – enough to supply the island for several days until more resources arrive from the U.S mainland.

-But San Juan's mayor, Carmen Yulin Cruz, told NBC News that "Puerto Rico is by no means ready" for hurricane season.
+But San Juan's mayor, Carmen Yulín Cruz, told NBC News, "Puerto Rico is by no means ready" for hurricane season.

-An outspoken critic of the federal and gubernatorial response to the disaster, Yulin Cruz said that "medical facilities are not ready" to withstand another strong hurricane.
-She said it wouldn't take a Category Five storm to devastate the island; a Category One would cripple the infrastructure.
+An outspoken critic of the federal and gubernatorial response to the disaster, Yulín Cruz said medical facilities are not ready to withstand another strong hurricane.
+She said it wouldn't take a Category 5 storm to devastate the island; a Category 1 would cripple the infrastructure.

 "This is a tale of two disasters," she says.
 "One made by nature and the other that was government-made."